-Nursing Courses: Performance Notifications are given for the purpose of formally notifying a student of an unsatisfactory performance level in academics, lab, and clinical.
+Nursing (or) radiologic science courses: Performance Notifications are given for the purpose of formally notifying a student of an unsatisfactory performance level in academics, lab, and clinical.
 A notice will be given to a student whenever his/her overall performance level is less than a C or professional behavior does not meet the expected standards.
 This notification may occur any time during a course up to the final exam.
-A student having difficulty with a nursing course is encouraged to speak to the course facilitator and/or faculty teaching in the course.
+A student having difficulty with a nursing or radiologic science course is encouraged to speak to the course facilitator and/or faculty teaching in the course.
 Additional assistance can also be sought from the student's Academic Advisor.

-Liberal Education Courses: A student experiencing academic difficulty within the liberal education courses is encouraged to contact the liberal education campus for tutoring services and to consult with the course faculty member for assistance.
-Additional assistance can also be sought from the student's nursing Academic Advisor.
+Liberal education courses: A student experiencing academic difficulty within the liberal education courses is encouraged to contact the liberal education college for tutoring services and to consult with the course faculty member for assistance.
+Additional assistance can also be sought from the student's nursing or radiologic science Academic Advisor.